South Okanagan Yoga Academy Policies

 Leave of Absence

-A leave of absence from the SOYA program will be granted due to medical disability or other extraordinary circumstances at the discretion of the SOYA program owners/directors in consultation with the lead trainer(s) at the student’s location.
+A leave of absence from the SOYA program will be granted due to medical disability or other extraordinary circumstances at the discretion of the SOYA lead trainer(s) at the student’s location, in consultation with the SOYA directors.

-In this case SOYA will carry forward the student’s tuition for one year, for the student to reapply and attend any available SOYA teacher training during that time period.
-The student must pay the difference, if any, of any remaining tuition and/or any related administrative fees.
-If tuition is increased for the next available session, the student must pay the higher rate.
+If a Leave of Absence is granted, all training fees pertaining to the student must be paid in FULL, and SOYA will carry forward the student’s tuition for a period of up to six (6) months.
+The student may attend any available SOYA teacher training during that time period.
+The student must pay the difference, if any, of any increases in tuition and/or any related teacher training and administrative fees.

 Termination from Program